Transport in Milford Sound: Watercraft

-A small number of tourists arrive via long-distance sea travel, such as on smaller cruise ships entering the Sound while stopping over in New Zealand from overseas or travelling from (the relatively distant) New Zealand harbours, or alternatively on private yachts.
-However, few such vessels nowadays travel along the rugged southwest coastline of the Island.
+An increasing number of tourists arrive via long-distance sea travel, such as on cruise ships entering the sound while stopping over in New Zealand from overseas or travelling from (the relatively distant) New Zealand harbours, or alternatively on private yachts.
+By 2019 the combined numbers of passengers and crew on cruise ships had reached 300,000.
+Few smaller vessels outside the cruise ship trade presently travel along the rugged southwest coastline of the Island to visit the sound, but numbers are unknown.

 Aircraft

 Numbers of tourists arrive via small planes or helicopters, or use them to overfly the Sound as part of the trip.
 In 2004 Milford Sound Airport had approximately 16,000 aircraft movements, most associated with flights to and from Queenstown.
 Around 35 aircraft can operate at the airport at any one time, though this level has not yet been reached.
 As flights can be spread over the day better than coach trips, only about 25 aircraft operated here during peak times of the day in 2004.
+In 2019 60,000 tourists accessed Milford Sound by air.

 The Department of Conservation has noted that aircraft noise and activity in the Sound are often remarked on by tourists as being unexpectedly substantial (even more so on the nearby Milford Track).
 DOC is therefore encouraging the use of larger and less noisy aircraft.
 In 2007, flight restrictions were announced, limiting the number of flights in the Fiordland area and the number of operators to 2004-2005 levels via a concession system, with 23 licenses only (the number of operators in 2004-2005).
 Operators are also required to pay for flight monitoring, and further restrictions may be declared if more than 25% of National Park visitors consider the aircraft noise annoying.
 Some operators have already complained about the restrictions, and DOC has noted that flight numbers could conceivably be increased if noise emissions would be reduced.